Certificate of Citizenship Application | Form N-600 Ultimate Guide

 Documents to Demonstrate Proof of Citizenship

-If you were born or adopted to a U.S. citizen parent(s), then you are, by law, eligible for U.S. citizenship before age 18.
+If you were born or adopted by a U.S. citizen parent(s), then you are, by law, eligible for U.S. citizenship before age 18.
 Other documents that serve as proof of your U.S. citizenship include:

 Under Section 320 of the Immigration and Nationality Act (INA), a child born outside of the United States is automatically a U.S. citizen if all the following conditions are met (on or after Feb.
 27, 2001):